 Many British Ferns evidence a marked tendency to “sport,” and this is a fact which the beginner should always bear in mind.How to Know the Ferns|S. Leonard Bastin

 British Dictionary definitions for presence of mind

-Idioms and Phrases with presence of mind
+Other Idioms and Phrases with presence of mind

-Distraught about losing her wallet and passport, she had the presence of mind to notify the authorities at once.
+The ability to act sensibly, promptly, and appropriately, especially in a difficult situation or emergency.
+For example, Distraught about losing her wallet and passport, she had the presence of mind to notify the authorities at once.
 This idiom in effect says that one's mind is present and functioning.
 [Second half of 1600s]